ayahack89/Terminal_Extension_Vscode/pull_request_template.md

-# 🚀 Pull Request – Contributing to Termino
+# 🔁 Pull Request

 Thank you for taking the time to improve **Termino**!
-Please complete the details below to ensure a smooth review process.
+Please make sure the details below to ensure a smooth review process.

----

 ## 📌 Overview